Disability abuse

-Disability abuse is when a person with a disability is abused physically, financially, sexually and/or psychologically due to the person having a disability.
+Disability abuse is when a person with a disability is abused physically, financially, sexually and/or psychologically due to the person being disabled.
 This type of abuse has also been considered a hate crime.
 The abuse is not limited to those who are visibly disabled or physically deformed, but also includes those with learning, intellectual and developmental disabilities or mental illnesses.

 Risk factors for abuse

-According to the World Health Organization (WHO) persons with disabilities make up around 15% of the world's population, children with disabilities are three times more likely to face violence than non-disabled and there is an approximate 50% increased risk of experiencing violence for adults with mental health conditions.
+According to the World Health Organization (WHO), disabled people make up around 15% of the world's population.
+Disabled children are three times more likely to face violence than non-disabled children, and there is an approximate 50% increased risk of experiencing violence for adults with mental health conditions.

-Persons with disabilities are easy targets for predators as they may not have the resources or abilities to escape an abusive situation or communicate about the occurrences.
+Disabled people are easy targets for predators as they may not have the resources or abilities to escape an abusive situation or communicate about the occurrences.
 Hard of hearing persons are placed at twice the risk for neglect and emotional abuse in comparison to other disabilities and nearly four times in regards to physical abuse.

 Abuse can occur in multiple ways, most commonly seen as physical, emotional, or sexual.
 Those in the disability population tend to be at higher risk due to lacking skills to protect themselves.
 Examples include: deficits in communication, limited social environment, disempowerment, and intimate contact required for hygiene dependency.
 Further, as there can be tendencies for caretakers to overprotect individuals during their youth, they can more easily be exploited due to a lack of preparation.
-In facets such as school there is often a lack of efficient sex education for youth with disabilities and in combination of improper training for professionals working with these children, risks increase.
+In facets such as school there is often a lack of efficient sex education for disabled youth and in combination of improper training for professionals working with these children, risks increase.
 Notably there also tends to be overlap between abuse and neglect as childhood care often results in full dependency on care providers due to need for assistance throughout daily activities.

 A community-based participatory research study to assess abuse and current physical and mental health of 350 members within varying disabilities found a significant correlation with depressive symptoms and significant relations between childhood abuse and depression, PTSD, and negative physical health outcomes in adulthood.
 The main finding was that interaction of childhood and adult abuse predicted increased negative physical and psychological health rates for those with developmental disabilities.